NEW: Your playbook to 10x donor lifetime value

 Corporate sponsorship is a critical part of a well-rounded fundraising plan.
 It’s a way for nonprofit organizations to accomplish more for their missions with financial help, auction items, or in-kind donation support from a business or corporation.

-Nonprofits often have fundraising ideas that require more assistance than their teams can tackle alone.
-Partnering with organizations that align with your cause unleashes new possibilities for communities in need.
+For example, when nonprofits have fundraising ideas that require more assistance than their teams can tackle alone.
+Partnering with organizations that align with your cause unlocks new possibilities for communities in need.

-In fact, many consumers prefer businesses that demonstrate regular investments in the communities they serve, with past research showing that they’re 4x more likely to purchase from a company with a strong sense of purpose.
+In fact, consumers prefer businesses that demonstrate regular investments in the communities they serve, with research showing that they’re 4–6x more likely to purchase from a company with a strong sense of purpose.
 A sponsorship opportunity is an excellent way to make a big splash and bring a good cause to the forefront.

 How do you identify potential sponsors?